tom-nook/toulbox/posts/what-is-devsecops.md

 run: cat ${{ steps.scan.outputs.sarif }}
 ```

-### I.h Store the Docker Image inside of the github container registry for use - QA
+### I.h Store the Docker Image inside of the GitHub container registry for use - QA

-First create a personal token as instructed by the [GitHub Team]().
+First, create a personal token as instructed by the [GitHub Team]().
 Then, add the following:

 ```yaml
 ### Above is still the same